david-acker/articles/articles/1-EnumDescription/drafts/1-Benchmarks.md

 }
 ```

-The following `GetDescription` extension method then uses reflection use retrieve the description values at runtime.
+The following `GetDescription` extension method then uses reflection to retrieve the description values at runtime.

 ```csharp
 using System;